Richard A. Corbett Digital Wall Content Guidelines / Submission Specifications

 - USF Muma College of Business departments can submit requests for content inclusion.

-- Other USF (non-Muma) departments may submit requests for university-wide events, lectures or news.
+- Other USF (non-Muma College of Business) departments may submit requests for university-wide events, lectures or news.

-- Business student organizations may submit content (such as flyers for events or promoting guest speakers).
+- Business student organizations may submit content (such as teasers for events or promoting guest speakers).

 - Requests to promote external events, strictly social events, or non-academic fraternity/sorority recruitment events will not be approved.
 Promotions for other organizations/events will be considered on a case-by-case basis.